jcunanan05/code-challenges/LHLabs/lhLabsGuide.md

 Write a function called allRocks() which when called will return an array of the coordinates of all the rocks in your grid.
 (Example: allRocks() should return ['D1', 'E3', 'F3', 'E4', 'F4', 'B8', 'H8', 'B9', 'B10'])

 Write a function called allCurrents() which, when called, will return an array of the coordinates of all the strong currents in your grid.
 (Example: allCurrents() should return ['E2', 'C8', 'D8', 'D9', 'E9', 'E10', 'F10'])

+## Challenge #15

+Here is an opportunity to prove how powerful your Lighthouse-powering skills are!
+Write a function called firstRock() which will return the coordinates of the first rock in your grid.
+Consider how you might use one of your previously written functions to simplify your task!